AndreMiras/KivyMD/README.md

 Installation and use with Buildozer
 ===================================

-KivyMD currently depends on `recycleview` from the Kivy garden.

-To install it on your desktop run the following in a terminal:

-    pip install kivy-garden
-	garden install recycleview

-If you want to use KivyMD with buildozer, in your buildozer.spec's requirements line you should add the full git SSH address, like this example:
+If you want to use KivyMD with buildozer, in your buildozer.spec's requirements line you should add the full git HTTPS address, like this example:

     requirements = kivy==master,git+https://gitlab.com/kivymd/KivyMD.git

-And add recycleview to your garden_requirements:

-    garden_requirements = recycleview

 License
 =======